-- A. When the team members enter the room, tell them, "This is a hands-on problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You will have 8 minutes to solve the problem.
+- (1) You will have 8 minutes to solve the problem.
 The judge will warn you when 2 minutes and when 1 minute remains.
-You are allowed to ask the judges questions and talk to each other at any time. - (2) There are objects to use to create your solution (point to bins of objects).
-You are not allowed to use the bin or anything else and you are not allowed to damage the objects. - (3) Your problem is to use the objects to make stacks on the table. - (4) When checking for score: - No one can touch the objects. - Each object on the stack is worth the value marked on its bin. (point to bin and value). - Any object touching the table will not count for score. - You are not allowed to make stacks anywhere but on the table. - (5) You may ask to be scored at any time.
-Competition is over when you ask to be scored or when time ends. - (6) You will be scored as follows: - (a) You will receive the point value of each object in a stack not touching the table. - (b) You will receive 1 to 10 points for the creativity of your solution. - (c) You will receive 1 to 15 points for how well you work together.
+You are allowed to ask the judges questions and talk to each other at any time. - (2) There is a setup and materials to use to create your solution (point to bases and materials).
+Nothing else can be used and you cannot change the setup. - (3) Your problem is to use the materials to build a structure as long as possible that will rest on top of a single base.
+You must choose between these bases (point to bases). - (4) Each base is worth different points (point to score on bases).
+The length of your structure will be multiplied by the number on the base. - (5) The materials are only allowed to touch the top of the base and each other. - (6) You will be finished when time ends, or when you ask to be scored.
+Once you ask to be scored you are not allowed to touch your solution. - (7) You will be scored as follows: - a.
+You will receive 2 points for each inch of your structure (length), multiplied by the base it rests on. - b.
+You will receive 1 to 15 points for the creativity of your solution. - c.
+You will receive 1 to 15 points for how well your team works together.

-(Repeat items in boldface.
+(After reading the entire problem aloud, repeat the items in boldface.
 Begin by saying, "I repeat.")